top of page

 • Observation and respect

-At Build Your Safe Space we provide Walk & Talk Therapy or Therapy in the Park as part of our Ecotherapy program.
-Our aim is to combine the benefits of counselling sessions and ecotherapy to help you reconnect with yourself.
+At Build Your Safe Space, we provide Walk & Talk Therapy or Therapy in the Park as part of our Ecotherapy program.
+We aim to combine the benefits of counselling sessions and ecotherapy to help you reconnect with yourself.

 bottom of page